NEW: Five foreigners have been evacuated from the hotel in Sevare, state broadcaster says

 The armed men first targeted a military site in Sevare, but Malian soldiers pushed back, sending the attackers seeking refuge in the hotel, according to the United Nations.

-"The gunmen attacked the hotel with AK-47s and launched rockets while they yelled, 'Allahu Akbar!,'" said Oumar Arby, who lives near the hotel.
+“The gunmen attacked the hotel with AK-47s and launched rockets while they yelled, ‘Allahu Akbar,’” Arby said.

-Soldiers from a military camp surrounded the hotel.
+Soldiers from a military camp arrived and surrounded the hotel.